The Disappearance of Kevin Johnson

 The Disappearance of Kevin Johnson is a 1996 American mockumentary Written and directed by Francis Megahy.
 It premiered in January 1996 at the Slamdance Film Festival in the United States and later was released on July 25, 1997 in the United Kingdom.

 This marked Dudley Moore's last live-action role before his death.

 Storyline

-The Disappearance of Kevin Johnson is about on the unexplained disappearance of a fictitious wealthy British film producer, Kevin Johnson, who is dealing in sex, lies and blackmail in Hollywood.
+The Disappearance of Kevin Johnson is about the unexplained disappearance of a fictitious wealthy British film producer, Kevin Johnson, who is dealing in sex, lies and blackmail in Hollywood.